Chen Han: War with Zhu Yuanzhang

-In 1360, Chen Youliang made the decision to attack the eastern Song province of Jiangnan, which was under the rule of Zhu Yuanzhang.
+In 1360, Chen Youliang decided to attack the eastern Song province of Jiangnan, which was under the rule of Zhu Yuanzhang.
 (Note: Song, officially the Great Song, was a Red Turban rebel state that was established in 1355.
 It claimed to be the successor of the Song dynasty (960–1279).
 The state's power reached its peak in 1358 when the Song army captured Kaifeng, the former capital of the Song dynasty.
-However, in 1359, the Yuan warlord Chaghan Temur recaptured Kaifeng and forced the Song state to relocate to Anfeng.
-Zhu Yuanzhang, an independent rebel leader, declared his allegiance to the Song state and was appointed as the head of the Jiangnan Province in 1356.
-In 1361, he was given the title of Duke of Wu.)
-He reached out to Zhang Shicheng, who controlled territory to the east of Zhu, and proposed a joint attack on Jiangnan.
-However, Zhang did not take any action.
+However, in 1359, the Yuan warlord Chaghan Temur recaptured Kaifeng and forced the Song emperor Han Lin'er and his court to relocate to Anfeng.
+Zhu Yuanzhang, an independent rebel leader, declared his allegiance to Han Lin'er and was appointed as the head of the Jiangnan Province in 1356.
+In 1361, Han Lin'er named him the Duke of Wu.)
+He suggested to Zhu's eastern rival Zhang Shicheng a joint attack on Jiangnan, but Zhang did not take any action.
 The Han army began their attack by marching on Nanjing, but the defenders were well-prepared and successfully repelled the attack.
 The Han army suffered a loss of approximately twenty thousand soldiers, and the enemy was able to capture over 100 large ships and several hundred smaller ones, giving them an advantage on the rivers in 1361–1362.

-The following year (1361), the Han army was forced to switch to a defensive strategy.
-Zhu Yuanzhang successfully captured Jiujiang and blocked the remaining forces of Chen Youliang in Wuchang.
+In 1361, the Han army was forced to switch to a defensive strategy.
+Zhu successfully captured Jiujiang and blocked Chen's remaining forces in Wuchang.
 Zhu then established himself in Nanchang.
 During the winter of 1361–62, he solidified his control over the conquered territory.
 However, he left Nanchang before fully securing the conquered territories in Jiangxi Province.
-As a result, he had to rely on troops withdrawn from the Wuchang area to suppress subsequent rebellions.
-Another rebellion in the east in Zhejiang, along with betrayals from senior commanders, weakened Zhu Yuanzhang's regime, which was forced to focus its main forces on the active Zhang Shicheng in the east.
+He had to rely on troops withdrawn from the Wuchang area to suppress subsequent rebellions.
+Another rebellion in the east in Zhejiang, along with betrayals from senior commanders, weakened Zhu's regime, which was forced to focus its main forces on the active Zhang Shicheng in the east.
 The Han government took advantage of the situation and launched a counter-offensive, successfully retaking Jiujiang and Anqing in August 1361.
 In September of the same year, Zhu sent a fleet to attack the Han, besieging Anqing and then moving on to Hukou, the entrance to Lake Poyang.
-Zhu's forces defeated the Han's fleet before Jiujiang, captured the city, and attempted to attack Hanyang but were unsuccessful.
-Zhu Yuanzhang then established his main forces in Jiujiang and gained control of Jiangxi.
-In early 1362, the Han garrison commander of Nanchang, Hu Mei, surrendered to Zhu and joined his army with his troops.
+Zhu's forces defeated the Han fleet before Jiujiang, captured the city, and attempted to attack Hanyang but were unsuccessful.
+Zhu then established his main forces in Jiujiang and gained control of Jiangxi.
+In early 1362, the Han garrison commander of Nanchang, Hu Mei, and his troops surrendered to Zhu and joined his army.
 This surrender solidified Zhu's control over Jiangxi, giving him the upper hand in the region.